reena2485/LendingClubCaseStudy/README.md

 This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.

 ## Contact
+Group case study : Deepak Kaithwas and Reena Upadhyay

-Created by [@reena2485] - feel free to contact me!
+@reena2485 - feel free to contact me!

 <!-- Optional -->